 What’s Causing Irregular Periods During COVID-19?

-“During this pandemic, I believe stress would be the most likely culprit to change someone’s menstrual cycle.
+“During the pandemic, I believe stress would be the most likely culprit to a change in someone’s menstrual cycle.
 When we are under emotional stress, our stress hormone (cortisol) levels rise, and this can prevent ovulation, thereby affecting the menstrual cycle,” Dr. Hansen says.

-Dr. Hansen says she doesn’t know the percentage of women who are experiencing irregular periods during the pandemic, but that it’s probably pretty common.
+Dr. Hansen says she doesn’t know the percentage of women have experienced irregular periods during the pandemic, but it’s probably pretty common.

 “Women who are on any kind of hormonal contraceptive, either to prevent pregnancy or regulate bleeding, would be less likely to experience irregular periods due to stress or any other factor.
-This is because their periods are regulated by the medication rather than their internal hormone fluctuations.”
+This is because their periods are regulated by the medication rather than their internal hormone fluctuations,” Dr. Hansen says.